xaur/notes/proposal-process.md

   * even longer for bigger budgets and bigger impact
 - [ ] authorize the vote
   * after the vote begins you can no longer edit the proposal
+  * but new comments and questions can stil appear, keep an eye on them and respond quickly
 - [ ] promote again after you authorized vote
+  * e.g. tweet about it and ask in #media for a retweet
 - [ ] promote mid vote or 1-2 days before finish
+  * e.g. tweet about it and ask in #media for a retweet

 ### if the vote failed